hcholab/sfkit/docs/source/workflows.rst

 .. note::
     If you use the ``--phase`` flag, which phase you choose (1, 2 or 3) corresponds to the three major steps in the GWAS as just described.
 If you do not use the ``--phase`` flag, then the workflow will run all three phases in order.

-This workflow uses all of the currently supported :doc:`commands` except for *encrypt_data*.

 See the :doc:`tutorial` for more information on how to use this workflow.